jibblesskibbles87/btp-admin-guide-samples/sample-setups/README.md

 - Name with underscores, not dashes.
 - Using locals makes code descriptive and maintainable.

 Another important paradigm is avoiding a monolithic Terraform state (*"Terralith"*).
 Hence, there is no single Terraform configuration for a complete SAP BTP account.
-Instead, we split the setup in configurations that are provisioned and managed seperately.
+Instead, we split the setup in configurations that are provisioned and managed separately.

 ## Overview